CVE-2025-10815: Buffer Overflow in Tenda AC20

 Technical Analysis

 CVE-2025-10815 is a high-severity buffer overflow vulnerability affecting the Tenda AC20 router firmware versions up to 16.03.08.12.
-The vulnerability resides in the HTTP POST request handler component, specifically in the /goform/SetPptpServerCfg function.
-This function uses the unsafe strcpy function to copy the startIp parameter without proper bounds checking, which allows an attacker to overflow the buffer by sending a specially crafted HTTP POST request.
-The overflow can corrupt adjacent memory, potentially leading to arbitrary code execution or denial of service.
-The vulnerability is remotely exploitable without authentication or user interaction, making it highly dangerous.
-The CVSS 4.0 score is 8.7, reflecting the ease of exploitation (network attack vector, low complexity), no privileges or user interaction required, and high impact on confidentiality, integrity, and availability.
-Although no known exploits are currently observed in the wild, a public exploit is available, increasing the risk of active exploitation.
-The vulnerability affects a widely deployed consumer and small office router model, which is often used as a gateway device, making it a critical point of compromise in network infrastructure.
-Attackers exploiting this flaw could gain control over the router, intercept or manipulate traffic, pivot into internal networks, or disrupt network connectivity.
+The flaw exists in the HTTP POST request handler component, specifically within the /goform/SetPptpServerCfg endpoint.
+The vulnerability arises due to unsafe use of the strcpy function when processing the 'startIp' argument, which allows an attacker to overflow the buffer by sending a specially crafted HTTP POST request.
+This buffer overflow can lead to arbitrary code execution or denial of service conditions on the affected device.
+The vulnerability is remotely exploitable without authentication or user interaction, increasing its risk profile.
+The CVSS 4.0 base score is 8.7, reflecting high impact on confidentiality, integrity, and availability, with low attack complexity and no privileges required.
+Although no known exploits are currently observed in the wild, a public exploit is available, making exploitation feasible.
+The vulnerability affects a widely deployed consumer and small office router model, which is commonly used to provide network connectivity and VPN services via PPTP.
+Successful exploitation could allow attackers to compromise network infrastructure, intercept or manipulate traffic, and pivot into internal networks.

 Potential Impact